-- (i) community roads, except primary highways under the Public Highways Act (NWT); - (j) the operation of All Terrain Vehicles, except on primary highways as defined under the Public Highways Act (NWT); - (k) the purchase and acquisition of real property by the Dehcho Community Government and the sale, lease, disposition, use, holding or development of Dehcho Community Government real property; - (I) land use planning, zoning and subdivision control; and - (m) granting utility franchises. - LS.1.2 Regulation of land under Part 3 of the Mackenzie Valley Resource Management Act (Canada) applies to lands within a Dehcho Community except where the Dehcho Community Government exercises Jurisdiction under LS.1.1 in respect of those lands. - LS.1.3 An Dehcho Community Government has Jurisdiction and Authority within the Community Boundaries that are the same as the Jurisdiction and Authority of municipalities under NWT Law in relation to: - (a) fire protection and prevention; - (b) emergency preparedness and emergency measures; - (c) motor vehicles; - (d) expropriation of interests in lands; - (e) property taxation; - (f) property assessment; and - (g) any other matter that may be provided for in NWT Law not addressed by Jurisdiction in LS.1.1. - LS.1.4 In exercising its Jurisdiction and Authority pursuant to LS.1.3, the Dehcho Community Government shall perform those duties that are the same as with the duties of municipalities under NWT Law. - LS.1.5 The Jurisdiction of the Dehcho Community Government set out in LS.1.1 and LS.1.3 does not include: - (a) establishing a land titles system; - (b) consumer protection; - (c) regulation of utilities; - (d) occupational health and safety; and - (e) any matters that may be set out in the General Provisions chapter. - LS.1.6 An Dehcho Community Government shall have standing to make representations to the Public Utilities Board, or any other administrative decision-maker established pursuant to NWT Law, when the Board or decision-maker considers any matter which: - (a) is within the jurisdiction of the Board or decision maker affecting the provision of a public utility service within the Dehcho Settlement Area; and - (b) may impact upon the Dehcho Community Government. - LS.1.7 Notwithstanding the geographic limit in LS.1.1 and LS.1.3, Dehcho Community Government Laws made pursuant to LS.1.1 and LS.1.3 may apply, by agreement between the Dehcho Community
+- 23.4.3230 A Dehcho Community Government has Jurisdiction and Authority within the Community Boundaries that are the same as the Jurisdiction and Authority of municipalities under Territorial Law in relation to:

+- a) the borrowing of money;

+- b) fire protection and prevention;

+- c) emergency preparedness and emergency measures;

+- d) motor vehicles;

+- e) expropriation of interests in lands;

+- f) property taxation;

+- g) property assessment; and

+- h) any other matter that may be provided for in Territorial Law not addressed by 23.4.1.

+- 23.4.4231 In exercising its Jurisdiction and Authority pursuant to 23.4.3, the Dehcho Community Government will perform those duties that are the same as with the duties of municipalities under Territorial Law.

+- 23.4.5232 The Jurisdiction of the Dehcho Community Government set out in 23.4.1 and 23.4.3 does not include:

+- a) establishing a land titles system;

+- b) consumer protection;

+- c) regulation of utilities;

+- d) occupational health and safety; and

+- e) any matters that may be set out in the General Provisions chapter.

+- 23.4.6 For greater certainty, the authority of a Dehcho Community Government to make laws in respect of a subject matter as set out in the Dehcho Agreement includes the authority to make laws and do other things as may be necessarily incidental to exercising that authority.

+- 23.4.7 Dehcho Community Government Laws made pursuant to 23.4.1 and 23.4.3 will provide for health and safety standards, [housing construction codes]233 and technical codes regarding public works, community infrastructure and local services, that are at least equivalent to federal and NWT health and safety standards and technical codes.